reduxjs/redux/docs/basics/Store.md

 * Registers listeners via [`subscribe(listener)`](../api/Store.md#subscribe);
 * Handles unregistering of listeners via the function returned by [`subscribe(listener)`](../api/Store.md#subscribe).

-It’s important to note that you’ll only have a single store in a Redux application.
-When you want to split your data handling logic, you’ll use [reducer composition](Reducers.md#splitting-reducers) instead of many stores.
+It's important to note that you'll only have a single store in a Redux application.
+When you want to split your data handling logic, you'll use [reducer composition](Reducers.md#splitting-reducers) instead of many stores.

-It’s easy to create a store if you have a reducer.
+It's easy to create a store if you have a reducer.
 In the [previous section](Reducers.md), we used [`combineReducers()`](../api/combineReducers.md) to combine several reducers into one.
 We will now import it, and pass it to [`createStore()`](../api/createStore.md).

 ```js
 import { createStore } from 'redux'